-All City of Austin HRAU funded Subrecipients will provide services in a setting that meet local, state, and federal regulations that guarantee the safety and well-being of clients and staff during operations pertaining to the service delivery.
-Subrecipients will ensure that service delivery facilities are clean, comfortable, and free from hazards; and that facilities are accessible to clients, including children (when appropriate) and/or people with disabilities.
+All City of Austin HRA-funded Subrecipients will provide services in a setting that meet local, state, and federal regulations that guarantee the safety and well-being of clients and staff during operations pertaining to the service delivery.
+Subrecipients will ensure that service delivery facilities are clean, comfortable, and free from hazards.
+Additionally, Subrecipients will ensure facilities are accessible to clients, including children (when appropriate) and/or people with disabilities.

-7.0 Cultural & Linguistic Competence
+6.0 Cultural & Linguistic Competence

-All City of Austin HRAU funded Subrecipients will provide services that adhere to the National Standards on Culturally and Linguistically Appropriate Services.
+All City of Austin HRA-funded Subrecipients will provide services that adhere to the National Standards on Culturally and Linguistically Appropriate Services.